phoenixframework/phoenix/H_ecto_models.md

 Our repo has two main tasks - to bring in all the common query functions from `Ecto.Repo` and to set the `otp_app` name equal to our application name.

-When `phoenix.new` generated our application, it also generated some basic configuration as well.
+When `phoenix.new` generated our application, it generated some basic configuration as well.
 Let's look at `config/dev.exs`.

 ```elixir
 . . .